fastmail/mint-tag/README.md

 ## Guts

-When you call `->from_config_file`, we build a MintTag::Config object.
+When you call `->from_config_file`, we build an App::MintTag::Config object.
 That sets up objects for each remote based on their `interface_class`, either Github or GitLab.
-Those each consume the MintTag::Remote role, which I've been meaning to write _forever_ and this finally gave me an excuse.
-That role requires the method `get_mrs_for_label`, which returns a list of MintTag::MergeRequest objects.
+Those each consume the App::MintTag::Remote role, which I've been meaning to write _forever_ and this finally gave me an excuse.
+That role requires the method `get_mrs_for_label`, which returns a list of App::MintTag::MergeRequest objects.
 Those are very straightforward objects, but it means that later you don't have to be concerned about the guts of the Github/GitLab APIs and the different ways in which they are each terrible.